Skip to content

 Configure language servers

-To pass arguments to a language server you can use the lspconfig directly.
+To pass arguments to a language server use the lua module lspconfig.

 lua